-This was a crucial time in my life: I was very curious about God and God’s world.
-I was searching for answers to my many questions.
+This was a crucial time in my life: I was very curious about God and God’s world – was searching for answers to many questions I had.
 So I kept asking the preacher about things.
-Sad, but true, I was left hungry.
-His answer, for example, to my question of where God is was, “God is not in the world, God is the world” was an answer that made no sense to me.
+Sad but true, I was left hungry.
+His answer, for example, to my question where God is, was, “God is not in the world.
+God is the world.”
+That answer did not make any sense to me.

 Growing up I became rebellious and more and more bitter.
 I was scared.
-All I wanted to do is to escape the madness at home: My parents were constantly fighting and threatening to take their lives.
+All I wanted to do was to escape the madness at home: My parents were constantly fighting and threatening to take their lives.

-I had just finished vocational school when I became pregnant at the age of 20.
-What better thing to do then to get married and to have a great family?
-But what followed were many years filled with abusive behavior, tears, hardships, screaming – you name it!
-And the marriage ended in a divorce!
+I became pregnant when I was 20 – just shortly after I graduated from vocational school.
+And what else was there to do but to get married and to start a great family?
+But what followed were many years filled with abusive behavior, tears, hardships, screaming – you name it – and the marriage ended in a divorce!

 A dramatic experience that changed my life forever

+It happened during an evening when I was alone at home and my boy was already asleep.
+On that evening I yearned for God so desperately.
+I needed some answers!
+“Why God?
+Why?”
+I asked.
 The Holy Spirit led me to a few pages in my Bible that opened my eyes.
 No, I didn’t hear an audible voice, nor did I see an angel or a vision.
 It was more than that.
-At a time when I wasn’t familiar with the books of the Bible at all, page numbers kept coming to my mind.
-I opened my Bible and kept on reading and reading.
+Page numbers (during that time I wasn’t familiar with the books of the Bible) kept coming into my mind, so I opened my Bible and kept on reading and reading.

 Bless the LORD, O my soul

-You may have been led to say “the sinner’s prayer” and then have been left to find out things for yourself.
-Or, you may have been misled to believe that, once you become a Christian, your sorrows and problems will just vanish.
+I’m glad my born-again experience happened at home – in His perfect place and timing for me.
+Some of you may have been led to say “the sinner’s prayer” and then have been left to find out the rest for yourself.
+Some of you may have been misled to believe that, once you become a Christian, your sorrows and problems will just vanish.

 The new life isn’t explained within a minute or two.
-Let me tell you this much, though: As believers in Christ we can face the same problems here on earth as non-believers do but with one great difference: we live in the knowledge that He is faithful and will
+Let me tell you this much, though: As believers in Christ we can face the same problems here on earth as non-believers do, but with one great difference: we live in the knowledge that He is faithful and will:

 - forgive all our iniquities,

-- heal all our diseases
+- heal all our diseases,

-- redeem our life from destruction
+- redeem our life from destruction,

-- crown us with lovingkindness and tender mercies
+- crown us with lovingkindness and tender mercies,

 - satisfy our mouth with good things, so that our youth is renewed like the eagle’s.

-Being a Christian does make a difference!
+It does make a difference!